 This week in the Republic was marked by several significant occasions.

 10 people of our compatriots came home, who will be able to celebrate Easter holidays as free men.
 At the moment, all released people are taken qualified medical care.
 Each of the participants of the exchange further will get material assistance, and also will be supported with food and hygienic items.
 At the end of the medical check-up, people who don’t have housing in the territory of the DPR will have accommodations with all necessary conditions.
-Furthermore, the participants of the exchange will have two-week observation because of the threat of the proliferation of COVID-19.
+Furthermore, the participants of the exchange will have two-week observation because of the threat of the spread of COVID-19.
 The recent exchange, being already the second one for the last few months, encourages on the background of the situation with the ongoing armed conflict.

-At the same time, the restricted measures, aimed at the protection of the population from the pandemic of the coronavirus COVID-19, are remained in place in the Republic.
+At the same time, the restricted measures, aimed at the protection of the population from the COVID-19 coronavirus pandemic, are remained in place in the Republic.
 32 cases of the infection with COVD-19 are registered in the DPR at the moment.
 There are no fatal cases because of the coronavirus in the territory of the Donetsk People’s Republic yet.
 The officials of the Ministry of transport, in order to prevent the import of the coronavirus infection in the territory of the Donetsk People’s Republic, regularly hold the disinfection of vehicles.
 The appropriate type of treatment is used depends on the kind of vehicles, its internal coating and other factors.

 The abolition of state duties of the Russian documents for citizens of the DPR by the authority of the Russian Federation was one more good news for inhabitants of Donbas.
 The document indicated the point of adding into the list of people those, who permanently live in the territories of the separate districts of Donetsk and Luhansk regions.
 It should be recalled, at the present time, for all other categories, it is necessary to pay the state duty in the amount of 3500 rubles for actions, connected with the acquiring into citizenship, the restoration in citizenship, the renounce citizenship, the consideration of a statement on verification of being a citizen of the Russian Federation.